 We have not done any experimentation with degas times or % oxygen/nitrogen since there are several other variables that are specific to each tank and the specific process parameters.
 Therefore, it is important to develop your own process protocol for optimization by quantifying variables that affect tank pressure output.
 The Sonic Meter ultrasonic intensity probe is the indispensable tool for this type of process optimization.

 16. Can probes be switched to different meters?

 Yes.
 However, each probe has a unique sensitivity.
 The meter needs to know this sensitivity in order function properly.
-We set the probe’s unique sensitivity value in the meter’s digital memory so that the displayed output has been correctly compensated for in the signal processing.
+We set the probe’s unique sensitivity value in the meter’s digital memory so that the displayed output has been correctly compensated for in the measuring process.
 Probe sensitivity range is usually between 28-34 mV/psi.
-The sensitivity does not change after the sensing element is manufactured.
-The procedure for changing the sensitivity when you switch out a probe with another is described in our manual.
-However, we recommend factory re-calibration of the probe to the meter when switching out a probe.
+The sensitivity does not change after the high intensity sensing element is manufactured.
+The procedure for changing the sensitivity when you switch out a probe with another is described in our manual and very easily done.

 17. Are Replacement Parts available?